-Congratulations on having your proposed project recommended for funding through the 2019 Land & Water Conservation Fund (LWCF).
+Congratulations on having your proposed project recommended for funding through the 2020 Land & Water Conservation Fund (LWCF).
 Created by Congress in 1965, LWCF provides matching grants to states and local governments for the acquisition and development of public outdoor recreation areas and facilities.
 The program is intended to create and maintain a nationwide legacy of high quality recreation areas and facilities and to stimulate non-federal investments in the protection and maintenance of recreation resources across the United States.
 The LWCF program is funded through revenue from off-shore oil and gas drilling.
 The Department of Interior's National Park Service (NPS) oversees the LWCF program and has delegated administration of the program to each state.
-In Missouri, the Department of Natural Resources (MoDNR) administers the program.
+In Missouri, the Department of Natural Resources (DNR) administers the program.
 Direct oversight of the program is performed by the Division of State Park's (DSP) Grants Management Section (GMS).
-Projects that are recommended for funding by GMS are those that demonstrate an ability to meet the needs outlined in the 2013-2017 Statewide Comprehensive Outdoor Recreation Plan (SCORP), which is available at https://mostateparks.com/sites/mostateparks/files/Missouri%20SCORP%https://mostateparks.com/sites/mostateparks/files/Missouri%20SCORP%https://mostateparks.com/sites/mostateparks/files/Missouri%20SCORP%https://mostateparks.com/sites/mostateparks/files/Missouri%20SCORP%https://mostateparks.com/sites/mostateparks/files/missouri%20SCORP%<a href="https://mostateparks.com/sites/mostateparks/files/mostateparks/files/mostateparks/files/mosta
+Projects that are recommended for funding by GMS are those that demonstrate an ability to meet the needs outlined in the 2018-2020 Statewide Comprehensive Outdoor Recreation Plan (SCORP), which is available at https://mostateparks.com/sites/mostateparks/files/2018-2022%20Show%20Me%20the%20Great%20Outdoors SCORP Final.pdf.
+The SCORP serves as a framework for the planning, development, management and protection of Missouri's outdoor recreation resources.